albbus-stack/tradingview-binance-bot/README.md

  executing them on you Binance account and providing you constant updates through a Telegram bot.

 ### Local Setup
-Before pushing this to heroku, let's test this in a local environment:
+Before pushing to heroku, let's test this in a local environment:

 1. Clone this repo.
 2. Activate your python venv and run `pip install -r requirements.txt` to install all the necessary dependencies.